Open-Agriculture/AgIsoStack-plus-plus/sphinx/source/Tutorials/Virtual Terminal Basics.rst

 * We're using shared pointers (`std::shared_ptr`) to make our control functions.
 The VT client class requires shared pointers to your control functions, so we want to make sure we start with those.

-* Our partner has been defined to be any device on the bus with a function code that identifies it as a VT (isobus::NAME::NAMEParameters::FunctionCode)
+* Our partner has been defined to be any device on the bus with a function code that identifies it as a VT (see `isobus::NAME::NAMEParameters::FunctionCode <https://delgrossoengineering.com/isobus-docs/classisobus_1_1NAME.html#a5f22513106207fd1a1e0c72b17a77f77>`_ if you want to see some other function code that exist.)

 With those notes in mind, let's create our VT client: